 We are committed to quality research and development.
 We focus on the development of new science-based products and the improvement of existing products.
-We periodically test and validate our products to help ensure their stability, potency, efficacy and safety.
-We maintain quality control procedures to verify that our products comply with applicable specifications and standards established by the FDA and other regulatory agencies.
+We periodically test and validate products we manufacture to help ensure their stability, potency, efficacy and safety.
+We maintain quality control procedures to verify that products we manufacture comply with applicable specifications and standards established by the FDA and other regulatory agencies.
 We also both direct and participate in clinical research studies, often in collaboration with scientists and research institutions, to validate the benefits of an ingredient or a product and provide scientific support for product claims and marketing initiatives.
 We believe our commitment to research and development, as well as to our facilities and strategic alliances with our suppliers and customers, allow us to effectively identify, develop and market high-quality and innovative products.

-As part of the services we provide to our private-label contract manufacturing customers, we may perform, but are not always engaged to perform, certain research and development activities related to the development or improvement of their products.
-Our customers are usually charged for these services but are often reimbursed for these costs if their products are ultimately commercialized and manufactured by NAI.
+As part of the services we provide to our private-label contract manufacturing customers, we may perform certain research and development activities related to the development or improvement of their products.
+Our customers are usually charged for our services but are often reimbursed for these costs if their products are ultimately commercialized and manufactured by NAI.
 Research and development costs, including costs associated with international regulatory compliance services we provide to our customers, are expensed as incurred.

-Our research and development expenses for the fiscal year ended June 30, 2021 were \$1.9 million, compared to \$1.8 million for the fiscal year ended June 30, 2020.
+Our research and development expenses for the fiscal year ended June 30, 2024 were \$1.9 million, compared to \$2.1 million for the fiscal year ended June 30, 2023.